Accommodations Toolkit

 Maryland

-A student may require breaks during assignments, activities, or tests for various reasons.
+Frequent breaks: A student may require breaks during assignments, activities or tests for various reasons.
 Breaks are allowed and may be given at predetermined intervals or on request.
+There are a number of reasons why a student may need to take a break:

 Michigan

-The number of assessment items a student will address in each testing session can be flexibly defined within the same day per test session, based on the student’s need.
+Breaks: The number of assessment items a student will address in each testing session can be flexibly defined within the same day per test session, based on the student’s need.
 For online testers: if a student takes a break lasting less than 20 minutes, the student will not need his/her original login ticket to restart the online test session.
 If the student’s break lasts longer than 20 minutes, the student must use the original login ticket to resume his/her test session.
 Refer the assessment’s Test Administrator Manual for more information about system time-out rules.
 Note: There is no limit on the number of breaks that a student might be given in a single day.
 The use of this universal “break” tool may result in the student needing additional overall time to complete the assessment.

 Minnesota